New Adobe CC / CS6 Student & Teacher Editions – How to Save 75%

 Read more details on why you shouldn’t buy from eBay, Craigslist, or Amazon Marketplace.

-So all in all, it’s not something for nothing – and really the only sensible and safe choice is getting the real deal straight from Adobe at 80% off the regular prices.
+So all in all, it’s not something for nothing – and really the only sensible and safe choice is getting the real deal straight from Adobe at up to 75% off the regular prices.